Dyuko/tsp-acs/README.md

 * ```data``` is an instance of the TSP
 * ```number_of_ants``` is the number of ants to be routed
 * ```use_threads``` whether ```0``` or ```1```

+## Changes made to the fork
+Migrate pthread and semaphore to omp